 Mobile technology and other innovations allow humanitarian organizations to work better and smarter, improving efficiencies so more resources can help people in poverty and communities in crisis.
 World Vision is expanding its efforts to apply new methods and technologies for development work.

-Over the first six months of 2018, World Vision tested pilot projects in 16 countries.
+From October 2018 to March 2019, World Vision tested pilot projects in 16 countries.
 These pilot projects provide a way to take innovative solutions developed at a grassroots level and test them for potential scale-up into vital programs like Last Mile Mobile Solutions — developed by World Vision and now being used by a dozen other organizations — which is revolutionizing how disaster survivors receive food, cash assistance, and relief supplies in their time of greatest need.

-Alpha and Omega, we express our gratitude for new knowledge and technology.
+Lord of Creation, we express our gratitude for new knowledge and technology.
 May we continue to learn more to further help Your children.

 11. Restored relationships and lives are possible — even in the worst of situations.